fmwz/MoviePoster-Multi-label-classifier/README.md

 # Movie Poster Genre Classifier
-A multi-label image classifier that predicts movie genres from poster images using deep learning.
+A multi-label image classifier built on ResNet50 that predicts movie genres from poster images using deep learning.

 ## Overview
 This model analyzes movie posters and predicts multiple genres simultaneously using convolutional neural networks.